Current private instructor, prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.

-Our staff collected both The 2015 AD3I Men's and USCAA Women's Cross - Country Coach of the Year titles during the provisional season.
+Staff collected both The 2015 AD3I Men's and USCAA Women's Cross - Country Coach of the Year titles during the provisional seasons.

-The men's cross - country team captured 3rd place at The 2014 NCAA Division I South Regional and SEC Championships, received national votes, and were ranked as high as 2nd in their respective Region.
+Men's cross - country captured 3rd place at The 2014 NCAA Division I South Regional and SEC Championships.

 Auburn had the men's individual NCAA Division I South Regional Cross - Country champion, SEC Runner - Up, and USTFCCCA South Region Runner of the Year, whose season best that fall positioned him number one in the SEC and finished first and second at the majority of meets.